Skip to main content

 Dietary therapy

 Food can make an enormous impact on our health and wellbeing.
 Chinese Medicine dietary therapy focuses on the qualities of the food we eat – thermal properties (warming, cooling, neutral), qi movement and Five Element associations.
 Eating to nourish and support specific organs in the body can dramatically assist in healing and promoting wellbeing.
-Once your primary pattern of imbalance has been diagnosed, dietary suggestions can be made; which foods to include and which foods to avoid.
+Once your primary pattern of imbalance has been diagnosed, dietary suggestions can be made, including which foods to include and which foods to avoid.
 Eating in accordance with each season is also encouraged.
-See the blog page for information on diet, good food and yummy recipes.
-Cooking classes are also held to educate and promote good food for optimal health and wellbeing.